Beside the Gran Teatro in the centre of Havana's old town is the landmark Havana Capitol Building – el Capitolio.

-Now that Cubans can have an intranet account from which they can send or receive email (at a not low cost) the queues outside the connection points are long - as is the waiting time.
+Now that Cubans can have an internet account from which they can send or receive email (at a not low cost) the queues outside the connection points are long - as is the waiting time.

-So if your Cuban friends don't seem to be very responsive to your emails - recognise that they may not have enough money to connect, may not have had enough time before the connection time timed out (which, given the slowness of the connections happened to me on the internet more than once just as I was able to see I had email - poof - time had expired), or have got to the queue too late.
+So if your Cuban friends don't seem to be very responsive to your emails - recognise that they may not have enough money to connect, and may not have had enough time before the connection time timed out (which, given the slowness of the connections happened to me on the internet more than once just as I was able to see I had email - poof - time had expired), or they have just got to the queue too late.

 But in contrast to the worn out Internet section of the Capitol Building, on the other side is a lovely terrace bar - a cool place to relax in the afternoons.

 The Capitol is worth visiting as there is so much to discover within.
 It is something of a grand allegory of the hopes of a free nation - and the architecture and art reflect these aspirations.

 In 2011 it was closed for renovations and I did not see any sign of when it would re-open.

 Finally, in March 2018 it was again open to visit - just in time for the selection of the next president to folow Raul Castro.
 The full restoration is said to be expected to be completed by November 2019.

 el Capitolio really is magnificent.
 Put it on your list of things to see in Havana.

 The dome was inspired by that in the Pantheon in Paris.

 Beneath it stands the massive Statue of the Republic (La Estatua de la República) by Zanelli cast in 1929.